Log Analytics language documentation site has moved

 At the Ignite conference, we announced that Azure Monitor is becoming one unified offering.
 Part of this change means that Log Analytics and Application Insights are now integrated features within Azure Monitor.
-Following that approach, we’ve moved the content previously hosted on the external doc site (docs.loganalytics.io) into the Azure Monitor documentation.
+Following that approach, we have moved the content previously hosted on the external doc site (docs.loganalytics.io) into the Azure Monitor documentation.

 The Log Analytics language reference page now refers you to the Azure Data Explorer (Kusto) language reference.
-In a way, this has been the case all along—Log Analytics and Application Insights queries use the Kusto engine and query language, and so does the language documentation.
+In a way, this has been the case all along—Log Analytics and Application Insights queries use the Kusto engine and query language and so does the language documentation.
 With the recent announcement of Azure Data Explorer, we can now make that relationship explicit and clear.

 Something is different…

-Documentation updates are still going on, and you might notice there are some differences compared to the previous language site:
+Documentation updates are still going on and you might notice there are some differences compared to the previous language site:

 - The Examples page does not appear yet in the new documentation.

-- We’re currently pointing to the Azure Data Explorer (Kusto) language reference, which is slightly different from the Log Analytics flavor.
+- We are currently pointing to the Azure Data Explorer (Kusto) language reference, which is slightly different from the Log Analytics flavor.
 For the time being, you can review these differences on the Log Analytics language reference page.
 A separate Log Analytics flavor of the articles is still in the works.